brodsa/loopitoy/README.md

 updates, promotions, or other relevant content from loopIToy.

 ## Testing & Validation
+The results of testing and validation are presented in the separated document, see [Testing & Validation](https://github.com/brodsa/loopitoy/blob/main/README_testing.md).

 ### Bugs
 Several bugs were releaved during the development.
 Bellow, all complex bugs that required more time, searching, trying to be solved: